goldshtn/LiveStacks/README.md

 Open a command prompt window as administrator, and try some of the following examples.

-Collect CPU sampling events system-wide and print the top hottest stacks at default intervals:
+Collect CPU sampling events system-wide and print the top hottest stacks when Ctrl+C is hit:

 ```
 LiveStacks